 This fourth and last post in our series of “4 ways to reduce cost and increase liquidity” we will focus on optimizing your AWS infrastructure.
 There are great potential to reduce your AWS bill by optimizing.

 Managing cloud infrastructure is different to managing infrastructure on-prem.
 It’s easy to provision new resources but it’s equally easy to forget to decommission resources when they’re not needed.
 Further more, performance tuning is often not part of daily routines and only performed when there are performance problems.
 Optimization is not supposed to be performed occasionally but rather on a regular basis to ensure a cost effective use of cloud computing.
-You can read more about optimizing here.
+You can read more about cloud cost optimization.

 We have performed a number of optimization projects during the years and we always identify substantial and remarkable savings.
 If you need to find quick ways of reducing your costs, optimizing will be one tool to use to bring good news to your CFO.